A Glug of Oil

 Champ

 1. Peel and quarter the potatoes.
-Put them in a large pan of cold, salted water and bring to a boil with a lid to partly cover.
+Put them into a large pan of cold, salted water and bring to a boil with a lid to partly cover.
 Simmer for 20-25 minutes until the potatoes are just cooked.

-2. Drain the water from them, cover the pan and let it sit in a warm place for about three minutes, this will allow the potatoes to become soft and completely cooked.
+2. Drain the water from them, cover the pan and let it sit in a warm place for about three minutes.
+This will allow the potatoes to become soft and completely cooked.

 Did you make this recipe?